lamastex/scalable-data-science/db/IntroScalaNotebooks.md

 ### Run a **Scala Cell**
 * Run the following scala cell.
-* Note: There is no need for any special indicator (such as ````) necessary to create a Scala cell in a Scala notebook.
+* Note: There is no need for any special indicator (such as ``%md``) necessary to create a Scala cell in a Scala notebook.
 * Make sure the cell contents updates before moving on.
 * Press **Shift+Enter** when in the cell to run it and proceed to the next cell.
   * The cells contents should update.